finnito/blog/content/posts/2023-01-11-a-heart-murmur/index.md

 metaDescription: "The start of my journey of learning and discovery of my heart."
 series: ["Journey of the Heart"]
 emoji: 🫀
-draft: true
 ---

 ## Discovery: I've Got a Murmur!

 In 2019 I found myself with a new partner -- Jen.
 She's pretty rad, if I do say so myself.
 She is also a doctor, which leads to many interesting conversations that I love.
 One evening we were having a bit of a snuggle (cute, I know), and she goes "You have a heart murmur!".
-I didn't know what to make of that and she dismissed it as a thing that happens when you're post exercise and in VT[^1].
+I didn't know what to make of that and she told me to see "a real doctor", but I was probably just tachycardic[^1].
+We both promptly forgot about it.

 Fast forward to 2022 and I'm seeing my GP for an unrelated issue and he asks "Can I listen to your heart?".
-So, he puts in his stethoscope and what do you know "You've got a heart murmur".
+So, he puts his stethoscope in his ears and what do you know "You've got a heart murmur".
 "Oh yeah!
 My partner picked that up in 2019 but we both forgot about it."
 Well, he wanted to investigate it.
 He refered me to the DHB and a few months later and I got an appointment for an echocardiogram[^2].

 ## My Malformed Aortic Valve

-My echo was performed by a lovely nurse who let me ask lots of questions.
+My echo was performed by a lovely technician who let me ask lots of questions.
 I was mostly interested in the doppler shift[^3] I could see on the ultrasound screen -- very interesting stuff!
 Turns out, it shows the flow of blood.
 Super cool.
 She told me that yep, thats definitely a "bicuspid aortic valve" and there's definitely "regurgitation" and a "leaflet looks stenosed".
 To explain:

 - the aortic valve should have three leaflets not two[^4],
 - stenosed means that the leaflet is not as flexible as it should be and doesn't open/close properly[^5],